CaskAle/summit-pi-project/TJBot-setup-notes.md

 >Note: Of course, if you happen to have your own servo or are using a USB speaker there is no need to delete the respective hardware entry `TJBot.HARDWARE.SERVO` or `TJBot.HARDWARE.LED_NEOPIXEL` entry.
 Just be sure to not leave any extra commas hanging around.

-Save and exit the file editor.
 This will keep the LED and servo from being initialized.
 If, due to running other recipes, the LED has already been initialized, you will likely need to reboot your Raspberry Pi before the speaker will work properly.## Speaker/Microphone Issues

 ### Garbled Sound

-Due to a known issue with the Raspberry Pi involving a conflict between the LED and the 3.5mm speaker output, once you initialize the LED, the speaker will no longer produce audible output.
+Due to a known issue with the Raspberry Pi involving a conflict between the LED and the built-in speaker port, once you initialize the LED, the speaker will no longer produce audible output.
 Unfortunately, the only solution to this is to reboot the device (`sudo reboot`).
 Once the reboot has finished, the speaker should work properly.
 It will continue to work fine until the next time the LED is initialized.
-> **Note:** This problem only exists when using the 3.5mm jack for sound.
-If you happen to have a USB or Bluetooth speaker, you can use that without issue.
+> **Note:** This problem only exists when using the built-in speaker port for sound output.
+If you use a USB attached speaker, this conflict will not occur.

 ## Speaker and Microphone issues

+There are two primary reasons that you might run into issues with your audio input and output:

+1. You are using speaker plugged into a USB port rather than the built-in speaker port.

-Recent Raspberry Pi OS updates have changed the order of the sound device initialization.
-Previously, the 3.5mm headphone jack was always considered to be card 0.
-Now, if an HDMI device is detected (such as a display with a speaker), it will take the card 0 spot and the 3.5mm jack will become card 1.
-This, in turn, effects the microphone as well, making it go from card 1 to card 2.
-This creates a problem with the TJ Bot recipes as they are written to assuming that the 3.5 jack is card 0 and the microphone is card 1 by default.
+1. Recent Raspberry Pi OS updates have changed the order of the audio device initialization.
+Previously, the built-in speaker port was always initialized as card 0.
+Now, other audio devices can take the card 0 spot and the built-in speaker port will be assigned another number.
+This, also, effects the microphone device as well, causing it to initialize as something other than card 1.

-The need to know which sound card devices to use is also an issue if you want to use a USB sound card to prevent conflicts with the LED.

-Once you have determined the correct sound card to use, it is a simple exercise to override the default sound devices that are specified in the recipes/tests.
+Both of these issues creates a problem with the TJ Bot recipes as they are written assuming that the built-in speaker port is card 0 and the microphone is card 1 by default.
+Fortunately, it is quite easy to override these defaults in the TJ Bot recipes and tests.

-### Determine the speaker card
+### Finding the speaker card number

 1. In a terminal, execute the command: `aplay -l`
 1. Look at the output for the apporpriate card.
 In the example below, you will see that the "Headphones" are card 1.